reasoncorp/dossier/README.markdown

   - To other formats
 - Extending the formatter
 - Show how to do "crosstab" reports (preliminary query to determine columns, then build SQL case statements?)

+## Roadmap

+- Moar Dokumentationz pleaze
+- Use the [`roo`](https://github.com/hmcgowan/roo) gem to generate a variety of output formats